decredcommunity/outreach/integrations-politeia.md

 --- REMOVE THIS PART BEFORE SENDING ---

-As a decentralized project, there are two main ways with which Decred handles integrations.
+As a decentralized and open source project, there are two main ways in which Decred handles partnerships.

-1. If there are no fees involved any service provider is free to add Decred support, we're also happy to address questions that your developers may have in our Matrix rooms (https://decred.org/matrix/).
+Option 1.
+If there are no fees involved, any service provider is free to support Decred.
+We are happy to address any questions you may have in our communication channels: https://www.decred.org/community/

-2. If there are costs that the project would need to cover, a proposal must be drafted and voted on by the Decred stakeholders.
-What that would entail is someone from your side putting all the relevant information into our system, which is named Politeia, at https://proposals.decred.org/
+Option 2.
+If there are costs that the project would need to cover, a proposal must be drafted and submitted for approval by the Decred stakeholders.
+What that would entail is someone from your side putting all the relevant information into our proposal platform, which is named Politeia.
+Guidelines to create a good proposal: https://docs.decred.org/governance/politeia/proposal-guidelines/

 A good proposal will address; what, why, how, who, and when.
 See